MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 Overview
 --------

-In the MicroEJ environment, there are two ways for logging in an application:
+In the MicroEJ environment, there are three ways for logging in an application:

-   - Event based tracing using integer events

-   - Textual tracing for more complex data.
+   - Trace API
+   - Logging library
+   - Messages library

-This tutorial will show how to log traces using three different libraries on the following code snippet:
+This tutorial will show how to log traces using these three different libraries on the following code snippet:

 .. code-block:: java